Free shipping from €99 (NL and BE)

 • Underestimating the fit:

-A jacket that’s too tight restricts your freedom of movement, whilst one that’s too loose may ride up under your gear.
+A jacket that’s too tight restricts your freedom of movement, whilst one that’s too loose can start to ride up under your gear.

-A jacket for CQB is not the same as one for milsim or outdoor events.
+A jacket for CQB isn’t the same as one for milsim or outdoor events.
 Choose one that suits your playing style.

 • Using standard clothing: